 1. Electrical Wire & Cable Failure

 Perhaps you're used to working in cold weather or your applications are already functioning in a cold environment.
-Regardless, you need to make sure the electrical cords and cables you're using in these applications can widstand the abuse — because cable that can keep up with your operations in the most extreme climates offers a competitive advantage.
+Regardless, you need to make sure the electrical cords and cables you're using in these applications can withstand the abuse — because cable that can keep up with your operations in the most extreme climates offers a competitive advantage.
 Our cold-temperature rated cables are designed to perform in dynamic applications as low as -70°C.

 Determining the right product family for your environment is key to longer-lasting cable life: